 Spread by Beetles

-Fungal spore mats form just under the bark of infected red oaks after they have died from the disease.
-During the warmer months, these spore mats emit a sweet odor that attracts sap-feeding beetles and bark beetles, which can pick up fungal spores as they crawl around.
-The beetles are also highly attracted to fresh wounds in other trees-often caused by pruning.
+Fungal spore mats form under the bark of infected red oaks the spring after they have died from the disease.
+During the warmer months, these spore mats emit a sweet odor that attracts sap-feeding beetles (Nitidulidae) and bark beetles (Scolytinae), which can pick up fungal spores as they crawl around.
+The beetles are also highly attracted to fresh wounds in trees, including those from pruning.
 In this way, they spread the fungus from infected trees to healthy trees sometimes miles away.
 Infected firewood and other wood materials also pose a threat because they can harbor the fungus and/or beetles that can spread the disease.

 Spread by Tree Roots

 Spread underground occurs when roots of nearby red oaks graft to each other (fuse together), creating a connection through which nutrients and the disease can move.
-In the Midwest, large blocks of red oak forests have died from the disease in a single season due to their vast network of interconnected roots.
-In contrast, white oaks are much less likely to create root grafts, and spore mats rarely form under their bark, significantly reducing the chance of spread from these trees.
+In the Midwest U.S., large blocks of red oak forests have died from the disease in a single season due to their vast network of interconnected roots.
+In contrast, white oaks are much less likely to create root grafts and spore mats rarely form under their bark, significantly reducing the chance of spread from these trees.

 Quarantine Districts